ovosh2281337/bing-sd/README.md

 This will strengthen your ability to bring your creative dream images to life.

-Prompt Engineering Intro
-This is an example of prompt and corresponding to the correct prompt structure:
-Funko pop superman ﬁgurine, made of plastic, product studio shot, on a white background, diffused lighting, centered.

 Prompt keyword weighting is supported.
 You can increase the attention of a keyword but not higher than 1.5.
 Use the format (example:weight).
 By default, words have a coefficient of 1 (example: 0.4), they will have a lower priority.